late night lineups

 The site is updated almost every day, so the info will be as fresh as possible.
 Occasionally I'm away on vacation and it may be a few days between updates.

 I started the Late Night Lineups site because of my personal interest in late night TV (though I've added a few daytime shows over the years—in many cities, they are broadcast at night).
-The ones not available on this site tend to either be shows that are prone to dropping previously scheduled guests for newsmaker interviews in case of breaking news (such as "Charlie Rose").
-An excellent TV listing and searching function is provided at http://tv.entertainment.myway.com.
+The ones not available on this site tend to either be shows that are prone to dropping previously scheduled guests for newsmaker interviews in case of breaking news.
+An excellent TV listing and searching function is provided at http://tvschedule.zap2it.com.

 Why don't you list original air dates for reruns?

 I try to do so!
 The networks have largely stopped designating which shows are reruns in their press releases.
 It's annoying, since I am pretty much forced to figure it out on my own now.
-If you really want to know when a particular episode first aired, try searching the TVBarn archives.
+If you really want to know when a particular episode first aired, try checking TVMaze.com.
 If you recognize a show as a rerun and I don't have it listed as such, feel free to write to me and I'll fix it.

 Where do you get your information?

-Primarily from ABC MediaNet, CBS Press Express, NBC Media Village, and http://tv.entertainment.myway.com, as well as from friendly publicity people at several of the talk shows.
+Primarily from ABC MediaNet, CBS Press Express, NBC Media Village, and zap2it, as well as from helpful publicity people at several of the talk shows.

-I have tickets to attend the Letterman/Conan etc. show in 3 weeks.
+I have tickets to attend the Colbert/Conan etc. show in 3 weeks.
 Can you tell me which guests will be appearing on [date]?

 I get my information from a variety of sources, and as soon as I get it, it is added to the site.
 So, just keep checking!
 It is true that guests are often booked several weeks or even months ahead of time, especially musical guests (who have to coordinate talk show appearances with their tour schedules), but lineups are usually not made public until just a couple weeks before showtime.